aiwipro/5K-iMac-Studio-Display-Stock-Look/README.md

 ![alt_text](images/image53.jpg "image_tooltip")

-The USB ports are nice and stock-looking.
-The USB-C ports are black and grip any attached USB-C cables firmly, as they should.
-The ethernet jack is black too, also not gray.
-It does grip the cable well and works as it should though.
+All receptacles grip any attached cables firmly, as they should.
+The only visual difference from a stock iMac is the black USB-C ports and ethernet jack.

 ![alt_text](images/image61.jpg "image_tooltip")